portao-3/bank3-docs/source/includes/_errors.md

 #### validation_error

-Errors triggered by our client-side libraries when failing to validate fields (e.g., when an amount, or expiration date is invalid or incomplete).
+Errors triggered when failing to validate fields (e.g., when an amount, or expiration date is invalid or incomplete).

 #### api_connection_error